dndworld/dndworld.github.io/Character Building/start-here.md

 - All rolls must be made in `⁠#official-character-rolls` for it to be valid.

 ### Stats
-> You may use Standard Array / Point Buy / Rolling for the character stats.
+You may use Standard Array / Point Buy / Rolling for the character stats.
-> - For rolling, use `!rollstats` in `#official-character-rolls`.
+- For rolling, use `!rollstats` in `#official-character-rolls`.

->
-> You are only permitted one roll per character, and the command will give you stats that are to our server's minimum standard.
+You are only permitted one roll per character, and the command will give you stats that are to our server's minimum standard.

->
+!!!warning
-> :icon-alert: Do not roll stats on DnD Beyond!
+Do not roll stats on D&D Beyond!
-> You cannot use Standard Array/Point Buy after rolling.
+You cannot use Standard Array/Point Buy after rolling.
+!!!

-> You can switch to rolling from Standard Array/Point Buy if you are still in the character creation stage.
+You can switch to rolling from Standard Array/Point Buy if you are still in the character creation stage.

 ### Gold
 To roll for gold, follow the instructions pinned in `#official-character-rolls`.
 Please note that if you roll for gold, you cannot take equipment or gold from your class or background.

-> You may take starting equipment or roll for gold.
+You may take starting equipment or roll for gold.
-> - If you choose to take starting equipment, the item must be available in the regular market.
-The market document can be found here: [DW Snowhaven Market](https://docs.google.com/document/d/131lUJSH1DX0FLMfKKlO9irCnfG6zjwbjjG5-HKstWsU/)
+- If you choose to take starting equipment, the item must be available in the [Snowhaven Market document](https://docs.google.com/document/d/131lUJSH1DX0FLMfKKlO9irCnfG6zjwbjjG5-HKstWsU/).

->
-> Once you have rolled the gold and imported your sheet in `#character-sheets`, you may then purchase the equipment in the `#transaction-log`.
-The market document is linked in `#advanced-play-rules`.
+Once you have rolled the gold and imported your sheet in `#character-sheets`, you may then purchase the equipment in the `#transaction-log`.

 ### HP
-> We recommend that you choose **fixed value HP** as described in PHB.
+We recommend that you choose **fixed value HP** as described in PHB.
 You may choose to roll HP following the instructions pinned in `#⁠official-character-rolls`.

 ## Character Sheet Options
 To play on the server, your character sheet needs to be compatible with Avrae Bot.